shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 gl.framebufferTexture2D(gl.DRAW_FRAMEBUFFER, gl.COLOR_ATTACHMENT2, gl.TEXTURE_2D, tex[2], 0);
 ```

-Instead of mapping color attachments to draw buffer,
+Instead of mapping color attachments to the draw buffer,
-we directly use multiple `out` in the fragment shader.
+we directly use multiple `out` variables in the fragment shader.
-This actually benefits from the new GLSL 300 es, which will be introduced in details later.
+This code actually benefits from the new GLSL 3.00 ES, which we will discuss later in detail.
-But it is straight forward enough.
+However, using `out` itself is straightforward.

 ```glsl
 #version 300 es